-The 2018 Proposed Budget for Fines and Forfeits is \$133.4 million, an increase of \$38.5 million or 40.6% from the 2017 Projection.
-This increase is predominantly due to an additional \$35.0 million in Public Safety Fee revenue to safeguard, facilitate and encourage the health, safety and welfare of the residents and businesses of the County.
-This was offset by a \$2.6 million decrease in the Traffic & Parking Violations Agency due to the reduction of NOLs issued related to driver behavior modification.
+The 2018 NIFA Conformed Budget for Fines and Forfeits is \$102.9 million, an increase of \$8.0 million or 8.4% from the 2017 Projection.
+This increase is predominantly due to an anticipated increase in Public Safety Fee revenue that was put in place to safeguard, facilitate and encourage the health, safety and welfare of the residents and businesses of the County.
+This was offset by a \$1.5 million decrease in the Traffic & Parking Violations Agency due to the reduction of Notices of Liability (NOLs) issued related to driver behavior modification.